caleblopez96/VideoGameApi/README.md

 Code-first migration allows you to write C# code and turn it into database structures.

-1. Make sure you've installed `Microsoft.EntityFrameworkCore.Tools` `uGet` package
+1. Make sure you've installed `Microsoft.EntityFrameworkCore.Tools` `NuGet` package

 2. Open the `Package Manager Console` and make sure the default project is set to your project